azuyalabs/yasumi/README.md

 * Italy      : For separately testing the Italy Holiday Provider
 * France     : For separately testing the France Holiday Provider
 * Spain      : For separately testing the Spain Holiday Provider
+* Denmark    : For separately testing the Denmark Holiday Provider

 Basic Usage